We thought we'd have a go at making an Eric Carle inspired birthday card for my mum, here's how we got on.

 Minnie & I talked about the image she wanted on the front of the card, & she decided she wanted a big birthday cake on a plate with 3 candles!
 (I think the 3 candles may have had something to do with the 3 candles she had on her birthday cake not so long ago.)

-She selected the colour of card she wanted (yellow, white, green) & the paint (pink, blue, brown, red, yellow, green, silver).
-I added some paintbrushes, small sponges, squares of bubble wrap, squares of punchinella, toy cars/lorries, & a fork & Minnie set to work creating her patterns.
+She selected the colour card she wanted & the paints & I added some paintbrushes, small sponges, squares of bubble wrap, squares of punchinella, toy cars/lorries, & a fork.
+Minnie then began exploring with these & creating her patterns.

 The wheels on the vehicles were great fun to create patterns with.

 This pink coloured bubble wrap print became the cake filling.

 Minnie sponged brown paint over a square of punchinella to create these prints over the blue paint.
 This became the layers of the cake, along with more brown sponge prints.